mlan/docker-asterisk/src/websms/doc/websms.md

 #### Incoming response

 Some API expects a specific response when sending a HTTP request to know that the transfer was successful.
-The response to incoming SMS is configured by using `report_success`.
-For example ` report_success = "<Response></Response>"`.
+The response to incoming SMS is configured by using `resp_ack`.
+For example ` resp_ack = "<Response></Response>"`.

 ### Call queue contexts